 Here are the moving stories that clearly portray the ongoing and urgent need for blood products:

-Six-year-old Caroline was diagnosed with high risk neuroblastoma in 2013.
+Caroline W. was diagnosed with high-risk neuroblastoma in 2013.
 She underwent many rounds of chemotherapy, radiation therapy and 6 rounds of antibody-driven immunotherapy.
 She also received several blood and platelets transfusions as part of her treatment.
 Caroline is now clear of the disease!
 She loves to dance, read, play with medical equipment, and order people around.

-Max was born prematurely and became anemic due to a rare blood type incompatibility.
+Max M. was born prematurely and became anemic due to a rare blood type incompatibility.
 He required a blood transfusion after being diagnosed at Rady Children’s.
-Now he is doing well and his parents are so grateful to SDBB and all of those who donate blood.
+Now he is doing well and his parents are so grateful to San Diego Blood Bank and all of those who donate blood.

-Bryan Caraveo was hit by a truck while riding his bicycle to work.
+Bryan C. was hit by a truck while riding his bicycle to work.
 During his long recovery he required many units of blood products.
-He thanks all those who donate blood and support the SDBB.
+He thanks all those who donate blood and support San Diego Blood Bank.

 Kennedy Kraus received blood transfusions as part of her treatment for aplastic anemia before undergoing a successful bone marrow transplant in 2007.
 Today Kennedy is healthy; she is a senior in high school and getting ready to apply to college to pursue a medical career.
 Kennedy volunteers for the blood bank and has an appreciation for life far beyond her years.